skrapeai/examples/examples/wikipedia-ai/README.md

 2. The app will:
    - Search Wikipedia for relevant articles
    - Convert the Wikipedia page to markdown using Skrape.ai
-   - Use GPT to generate a response based on the markdown content
+   - Use Groq's LLM to generate a response based on the markdown content
 3. The chat history is maintained during your session

 ## Features